 Key Largo to Key West (or Vice Versa)

-These stops focus on traveling from north to south (Key Largo to Key West), but obviously, it can also be done in reverse if you want to start in Key West and drive north to Key Largo.
+These stops focus on traveling from north to south (Key Largo to Key West), but it can also be done reverse if you want to start in Key West and drive north to Key Largo.
 Both are popular options!
+Renting a car at the airports in Key West or Miami is easy.

 How far is Key Largo from Key West?
 The Overseas Highway is a 113-mile highway connecting Southern Florida to the Southernmost Point of the US (Key West).
-It’s referred to as “The Highway That Goes to Sea” since drivers cross coral and limestones islet throughout the way.
+It’s called “The Highway That Goes to Sea” since drivers cross coral and limestone islets.

 Snorkel in John Pennekamp Coral Reef State Park

 The park encompasses 70 nautical square miles of pure, protected beauty.
-There are plenty of things to do in the park here that families and individuals could easily spend the entire day and not get bored.
-Most visitors venture out on a glass-bottom boat tour or go scuba diving or snorkeling.
+There are plenty of things to do in the park, so families and individuals could easily spend the entire day and not get bored.
+Most visitors venture out on a glass-bottom boat tour, scuba diving, or snorkeling.

-One of the most popular spots is the Christ of the Deep statue, and seeing it is one of the best things to do in Key Largo.
-A gift from Italy in the 60s, this nine-foot-tall bronze Christ statue sits 25 feet underwater!
+One of the most popular spots is the Christ of the Deep statue.
+A gift from Italy in the 1960s, this nine-foot-tall bronze Christ statue sits 25 feet underwater!
 It’s quite the sight for snorkelers!
-Other activities include kayaking, canoeing, and some fishing is allowed in designated areas.
+Other activities include kayaking and canoeing, and some fishing is allowed in designated areas.

 Tour the Coral Restoration Foundation Education Center

 It’s estimated that 500 million people rely on coral reefs for survival, accounting for almost 10 trillion dollars in business.
-Their significance on this planet is astounding, and that’s why we are so thankful for the Coral Restoration Foundation which work with the reefs and aid in their recovery process.
-They have large-scale cultivation and outplanting process and plant new coral reefs in the ocean!
-Mainly volunteers carry out these tasks of working in the “coral nurseries.”
+Their significance on this planet is astounding, and that’s why we are so thankful for the Coral Restoration Foundation, which works with the reefs and aids in their recovery process.
+They have a large-scale cultivation and outplanting process and plant new coral reefs in the ocean!
+Volunteers mainly carry out these tasks in the “coral nurseries.”

-Visitors can venture into their Key Largo center to learn about their projects, or divers can go underwater and actually plant new coral themselves!
+Visitors can venture into their Key Largo center to learn about their projects, or divers can plant new coral underwater!
 There’s nothing better than feeling like you are giving back on vacation, and this is a great cause to give back to!

 Dive The Spiegel Grove Wreck

-Over 100 regular dive locations can take you out, with all dive sites located less than 45 minutes from shore.
-We enjoyed diving into the City of Washington and the Undersea Highway, but without a doubt, the most famous place to dive in Key Largo is the Spiegel Grove Wreck.
+Over 100 regular dive locations are available, with all sites located less than 45 minutes from shore.
+We enjoyed diving at the City of Washington and the Undersea Highway, but the most famous place to dive in Key Largo is the Spiegel Grove Wreck.

 Harry Harris Beach and Park